TDubClark/GtkSharpExtensions/README.md

 I wanted to make this easier for other newcomers: faster to get started, and plenty of examples to learn from.

-To achieve these purposes, I tried to mask some of the complexity for common tasks (which you can learn later), and also provide some useful building blocks (hence, the collection editor).
+To achieve these purposes, I tried to mask some of the complexity for common tasks (which you can learn later), and also provide some useful building blocks (ex: a collection editor).

 My background is in enterprise-level data management applications, so the tools tend toward text-based menus, buttons, and data viewing/editing.